 J. Lester Kobacker was born in Pennsylvania, the only child of Morris and Sadie (Silverman) Kobacker.
 They moved to Toledo in 1904, where his father and uncle opened a furniture store on Summit Street bearing the family name.
 After graduating from Scott High School (1917), he earned his B.A. degree from the University of Michigan (1921) and M.D. degree from Harvard University (1924).
 He served as a private in the U.S. Army during World War I and held a lieutenant's commission in the Army Medical Reserve Corps from 1926 to 1930.
 He was a lieutenant commander in the U.S. Navy Medical Corps during World War II, and from 1944 to 1946, he headed the naval hospital in the Solomon Islands.

-Income from the Kobacker endowed fund is used to purchase books for The University of Toledo Libraries collections in a variety of disciplines.
-Click here to browse a list of recently purchased titles.
+Income from the Kobacker endowed fund is used to purchase books and other resources for The University of Toledo Libraries collections in a variety of disciplines.
+Click here to browse a list of books recently purchased with Kobacker endowed funds.

 Photos: 1) J. Lester Kobacker (ca.1918); 2) J. Lester Kobacker, M.D. (ca.1942)